clearpath-docs/dingo-sphinx-tutorials/doc/Networking.rst

     rqt

 Configuring Network Bridge
 ---------------------------

 Dingo is configured to bridge its physical ethernet ports together.
 This allows any ethernet port to be used as a connection to the internal ``192.168.131.1/24`` network -- for connecting sensors, diagnostic equipment, or manipulators -- or for connecting the robot to the internet for the purposes of installing updates.

-Depending on which version of `Clearpath's OS installer <https://packages.clearpathrobotics.com/stable/images/latest/melodic-bionic/amd64/>`_ was used to install the OS on the robot, the bridge can be configured in one of two ways:

-**Netplan**

 Netplan is the default network configuration tool for Ubuntu 18.04 onward.
 Instead of using the ``/etc/network/interfaces`` file, as was done in Ubuntu 16.04 and earlier, netplan uses YAML-formatted files located in ``/etc/netplan``.
 The